 Participants.
 Participants were 32 5-year-olds (16 boys and 16 girls; M = 64.81 months, range = 60-71 months, SD = 3.48) and 31 6-year-olds (17 boys and 15 girls; M = 77.81 months, range = 72-83 months, SD = 3.78).
 Sample size was determined based on previous studies on backwards blocking reasoning in human children (e.g., Gopnik & Sobel, 2000; Griffiths et al., 2011; Sobel et al., 2004).
 Two children were excluded from analysis for failing to participate (N = 1) or missing video (which made coding their responses impossible) (N = 1).
 We did not collect demographic information about the sample, but the demographic information about sample of children collected by the laboratory during this time was as follows (with % of the population of BLINDED as measured by 2020 Census in Parentheses): 82% White/Caucasian (compared with 83%), 3% Black/African American (9%), 4% Asian/Asian American (4%), 0.5% Native American (1%), and 11% of Mixed Descent (3%).
 Sixteen percent of the sample identified as Hispanic/Latinx (compared with 17% of the population).
 Similarly, the overall household income level of families tested in the lab during this time was as follows: Less than 30K: 7%, 30-50K: 7%, 50-70K: 14%, 70-90K: 9%, 90-120K: 25%, Over 120K: 38K.
 The median income for the population of BLINDED as measured by the 2020 Census was ~$74K.

 Materials.
-The “device” used in the current study was a computer-animated version of the blicket detector (e.g., Gopnik & Sobel, 2000).
-The device was a white rectangle with a black border that measured 5.99 cm × 23.47 cm.
-If the device was “on”, the white region of the rectangle turned blue.
-No music was played when the machine activated.
+The “device” used in the current study was a computer-animated version of the blicket detector.The device was a white rectangle with a black border that measured 5.99 cm × 23.47 cm, presented on a computer screen.
+If the device was “on”, the white region of the rectangle turned blue when objects came into contact with it.
 If the device was “off”, the white region remained white.
-A maximum of 4 differently colored circles were used, and each circle measured 2.67 cm × 2.67 cm (see Figure 1 below).
+A maximum of 4 differently colored circles were shown on the screen.
+Each circle measured 2.67 cm × 2.67 cm (see Figure 1 below).
 The machine was designed such that it activated immediately when the bottommost edge of a circle—predetermined to be a blicket—contacted it.
-At the start of any given trial, three (for the backwards blocking or indirect screening-off trials) or four (for the backwards blocking or indirect screening-off control trials) equally spaced circles appeared above the machine.
+At the start of any given trial, three or four equally spaced circles appeared above the machine.
 Finally, the videos contained a built-in script, which experimenters read.
 All video events were created in Microsoft PowerPoint.

 Procedure.
-Participants were tested in a quiet room in local children’s science museum.
+Participants were tested in a quiet room in local children’s museum.
 At the beginning of the experiment, all participants were shown a pretraining video.
 The video consisted of a rectangular base (i.e., the previously mentioned “blicket detector”) and two shapes (i.e., a gray triangle and a gray pentagon).
 Crucially, these shapes were unrelated to the circles used during the experimental portion of the experiment.
 The pretraining phase began with the triangle (object A) and pentagon (object B) above the machine and next to one another.
 Object A then descended until it contacted and immediately activated the machine (i.e., the white region changed from white to blue).
 Object A then returned to its starting position above the machine.
 Object B then descended until it contacted and failed to activate the machine.
 Object B then returned to its starting position.
 Finally, both objects descended until they contacted and activated the machine.
 Participants were then asked whether each object was a blicket.
 This event ensured that participants understood the task and recognized that individual objects could activate the machine and that the it activated if at least one effective object was placed on it.